anj0la/BakingFrenzy/README.md

 ## Development Stage

-**Current Phase**: Prototype
+**Current Phase**: Alpha
-The game is in the prototype stage, focusing on implementing basic movement and collision mechanics to test core gameplay concepts.
+The game is in the alpha phase.
+All of the game logic and most of the game assets have been completed.